txt/se16/lectures/30architectures.md

 src="/_img/archmean.png"></a></center>

 - Mean:
        - M = MongoDB: a nonSQL DB(nested key-value pairs) ( death to SQL).
 No data traps
        - E = Express.js :  controller layer, directing application flow and marshaling data.
        - A = AngularJS : handles data presentation.
        - N = Node.js: an extensive javascript library (look ma, no operating system)
-       - MEAN: one language up and down the stack (javascript).
+       - MEAN: one language up and down the stack (javascript) so (1) faster integrated testing;
-             - Faster integrated testing.
-             - Faster invention of new patterns
+             and (2) faster invention of new patterns.

-# Classic Examples
+# Classic Examples of Patterns

 Classic pipe and filter.
 Used in UNIX (bad to interaction across multiple pipes; good for easy